apjanke/neuropixel-jankify/docs/Questions.md

 layout: default
 ---

+## System stuff

+* Did someone neglect to tell me that this stuff only runs on Linux?
+Kilosort requires CUDA so Mac is out, and here's a `readlink` call in `makeSymLink.m` and that's not going to work on Windows, so, Linux it is?

 ## Naming and prose style

 * Do you prefer "data set" or "dataset" when talking about IMEC and Kilosort data sets? ("dataset" might be confused with the Matlab `dataset` type/class.)